Equifax Chief Steps Down After Massive Data Breach

 "The cybersecurity incident has affected millions of consumers, and I have been completely dedicated to making this right," Smith said in a statement Tuesday.
 "At this critical juncture, I believe it is in the best interests of the company to have new leadership to move the company forward."

 His retirement is effective immediately.
-Less than two weeks ago, two other top executives, Chief Information Officer David Webb and Chief Security Officer Susan Mauldin, stepped down in similar fashion.
+Less than two weeks ago, Chief Information Officer David Webb and Chief Security Officer Susan Mauldin stepped down in similar fashion.

 "It's not surprising that the CEO is stepping down," NPR's Chris Arnold tells Morning Edition.
 "This was just such a colossal disaster for this company.
 And not only for this company, but it's going to echo through the whole industry."